eficode-academy/github-actions-katas/labs/build-app.md

 ## Summary

-Congratulations, you have now build the java application!
+Congratulations, you have now built the Java web service!

-But we have some way to go yet, we want to build a docker image, and run some tests on it as well.
+But we have some way to go yet, we want to build a Docker image, and run some tests on it as well.